dani2442/dani2442.github.io/content/posts/low-earth-orbit/index.md

 ---

 Last week I came across this very high quality image, at first I thought that it must be one these expensive satellites that costs millions of dollars.
-Then I started digging and and found out how ignorant i am about the recent advances in satellites.
+Then I started digging and found out how ignorant i am about the recent advances in satellites.

 ![](high_resolution2.jpg)